sambhavdutt/ci_management/docs/source/fabric_ci_process.rst

                  `F3-UnitTest=+1` vote against the patchset if successful, otherwise `F3-UnitTest=-1`.

            * Run IntegrationTest
-               - This comment triggers the `fabric-verify-integration-tests-x86_64` that executes the Integration tests.
+               - This comment triggers the `fabric-verify-integration-tests-x86_64` job that executes the Integration tests.
+                 (The Integration Test is currently disabled for now.)

 Conditions to merge the patch set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^